DariaKurszewska/migration-blog-platform/README.md

 **Project Overview**

+This project was originally managed in Jira and Confluence, where all test documentation, bug tracking, and reporting were conducted.
+I have transferred the found bugs here as part of my portfolio to showcase my work and contributions.

 This project is focused on the **eKanada Migration Blog**, a platform providing valuable information for individuals migrating to Canada.
 The website/blog has been in use since 2016 and includes:

 - Comprehensive guides on living in Canada.